-Beta-alanine can cause an interesting side effect.
-“For some people, beta-alanine excites sensory neurons in the skin, causing a slight tingling sensation that is harmless and temporary,” says Trevor Thieme, senior director of fitness and nutrition content on Openfit.
+This amino acid can also cause an interesting side effect: “For some people, beta-alanine excites sensory neurons in the skin, causing a slight tingling sensation that is harmless and temporary," says Trevor Thieme, CSCS, senior director of fitness and nutrition content at Openfit.

 Take those tingles as a cue — it's time to work out!

-“Many times, caffeine can improve focus,”* she says.
-But overdo it and “it could have the complete opposite effect.”
-If you’re usually sensitive to it, take it easy with the caffeine before exercise.
+“Often, caffeine can help improve focus,"* she says.
+But overdo it and “it could have the complete opposite effect."
+If you're usually sensitive to it, take it easy with the caffeine before exercise.

-“LADDER Pre-Workout contains 200mg of caffeine, which is about as much caffeine as a medium cup of coffee from Starbucks,” says Thieme.
-“That's all you need to reap its performance-enhancing benefits, including helping delay fatigue and improved endurance.”*
+“LADDER Pre-Workout contains 200mg of caffeine, which is about what you'll find in a medium cup of Starbucks coffee," says Thieme.
+“That's all you need to reap its performance-enhancing benefits, including helping delay fatigue and improve endurance."*

 Creatine (methyl guanidinoacetic acid) is produced by the body when three amino acids — arginine, glycine, and methionine — are combined.

 Ever wonder why some athletes chug beet juice before a race?
-It’s because beets contain nitrates.
-These compounds stimulate nitric oxide, which can increase blood flow to working muscles to improve performance and endurance, explains Natalie Allen, MS, RD, an instructor of biomedical sciences at Missouri State University.
+It's because beets contain nitrates.
+These compounds convert to nitric oxide, which can help improve performance and endurance, explains Natalie Allen, MS, RD, an instructor of biomedical sciences at Missouri State University.

 Consuming nitrates in the form of beetroot is common among endurance athletes and can be effective in improving cardiorespiratory performance, she says.